I’ve been having a tough week, health-wise (see Monday’s missing post as an example), but I figured I could leave you with a short bit of dark humor

 This coming week should be good though, I finally start physical therapy.
 Time for some real progress!

 Between last week’s hip injection, a bunch of physical therapy, and who I am as a person, I didn’t get a lot of sleep this week.
 Which is fine.
 Sort of.
 Actually no. Also, I’ve discovered that the Glitter Lamp with have in the bedroom has become part of my routine.
 I need it on to fall asleep, and if I’m awake after the timer it’s on goes off, I can’t sleep.
 Aside from that, I highly recommend glitter lamps.
-The only saving grace is that that St. Louis from from 90 degree days on Saturday, to 55 degrees on the following Monday.
-And we all know that that means.
+The only saving grace is that St. Louis went from 90 degree days on Saturday, to 55 degrees on the following Monday.
+And we all know what that means.
 FUZZY SOCKS!

 - Time with favorite people refreshes me